Vallow-Daybell murders: Investigations and media coverage

 Prosecutors in Idaho became involved in the case when police requested a warrant for locating the Jeep from which Brandon Boudreaux had been shot at in Arizona.
 On December 6, 2019, Melanie Gibb contacted the police, revealing that both Lori and Chad had called her separately on November 26 and had asked her to tell police that J.J. was with her.
-Police efforts to locate J.J. led to the discovery that Tylee was also missing.
-A connection was made between the investigations in Idaho and those in Arizona.
+Police efforts to locate J.J. led to the discovery that Tylee was also missing, and a connection was made between the investigations in Idaho and those in Arizona.
 Law enforcement agencies intensified their inquiries about the children's whereabouts, as well as Chad and Lori's departure from Idaho.
 It was also decided to further investigate Tammy's death: her body was exhumed for an autopsy on December 11.

 On December 20, the Rexburg Police Department announced that the children were officially missing and asked the public's assistance in locating them.
 Investigators expressed concern for the children's safety, asserting that they were not with Chad and Lori and that Lori had refused to cooperate with the investigation, opting to leave the state with Chad instead.
 Police also announced that the children's disappearance could be linked to Tammy Daybell's "suspicious death".
-The next day, police said Lori and Chad were "persons of interest".
+The next day, police said Lori and Chad were "persons of interest."

 The case soon received national coverage, with family and friends describing Chad and Lori's "cult-like" beliefs in interviews and on social media posts.
-On December 23, 2019, the Daybells released statements through a Rexburg attorney, who said that "Chad Daybell was a loving husband and he has the support of his children in this matter", adding that Lori was a "devoted mother" who "resents assertions to the contrary" and that the "allegations" would be addressed "once they have moved beyond speculation and rumor".
+On December 23, 2019, the Daybells released statements through a Rexburg attorney, who said that "Chad Daybell was a loving husband and he has the support of his children in this matter," adding that Lori was a "devoted mother" who "resents assertions to the contrary" and that the "allegations" would be addressed "once they have moved beyond speculation and rumor."

 Colby Ryan, J.J.'s grandparents Larry and Kay Woodcock, and Chad's brother, Matt Daybell, issued messages asking Lori and Chad to return the children.
 On January 7, 2020, the Woodcocks held a press conference in Rexburg offering a $20,000 reward for the children's return or for any information leading to them.

 On January 25, 2020, after Lori and Chad were located in Kauai, law enforcement agents served them with a court order requiring Lori to "physically produce" within five days Tylee and J.J. to the Idaho Department of Welfare or to the Rexburg Police Department.
 The next day, police seized the couple's rental car and searched their rental townhome in Princeville, where they found Tylee's debit card and J.J.'s iPad.
-Also on January 26, the Daybells were confronted over the children's disappearance by East Idaho News reporter Nate Eaton: they refused to answer questions.
+Also on January 26, the Daybells were confronted over the children's disappearance by East Idaho News reporter Nate Eaton; they refused to answer questions.